pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 Note: ``prepare_pt2e_quantizer`` will be updated to ``prepare_pt2e`` soon.

-An existing quantizer object defined for QNNPack/XNNPack is located in `QNNPackQuantizer <https://github.com/pytorch/pytorch/blob/main/torch/ao/quantization/_pt2e/quantizer/qnnpack_quantizer.py>`__.
+An existing quantizer object defined for QNNPack/XNNPack is in `QNNPackQuantizer <https://github.com/pytorch/pytorch/blob/main/torch/ao/quantization/_pt2e/quantizer/qnnpack_quantizer.py>`__.
 Taking QNNPackQuantizer as an example, the overall Quantization 2.0 flow could be: